 Must try Hawaiian snacks that locals love to eat on the islands

 What do locals in Hawaii love to snack on the islands with a sweet or savory bite, or maybe a little bit of both?
 Locals love these tasty Hawaii snacks that are popular Hawaii food favorites on the islands in fact, most love to snack all day but they won’t tell you that they just love to snack all the time.
+Many of these popular snacks are also sweets and dessert favorites to enjoy in Hawaii.

 Check out these favorite Hawaii snacks that everyone loves to much on between meals to enjoy on the islands.
 Find out which Hawaiian treats are the tastiest to try now.